t1/meta/README.md

 A meta model for Java and representations for other data formats.

-Typical use-cases for programming at a meta level are:
+Typical use-cases for programming at a meta level:
 * Validate
 * Convert
 * Diff

+### Challenges

+Things not yet implemented that can potentially kill the project:
+* Schemas
+* SchemaCompilers (merge with meta1)
+* Dynamic sub-types
+* Meta-Data
+* Streaming write (builder)
+* Streaming read (visitor)
+* Binding

 ## Example